frypatch/The-Price-of-Remembering/book/CHAPTER_49.md

 There was no more fighting to be done here.
 Only survival.

 Kvothe turned and ran.
+Not blindly, but with purpose, following a pull he’d felt since they’d arrived.
 His legs carried him through the alien forest, past trees whose bark glimmered like wet ink, through thorns that sang as they tore his clothes.
+He knew where he was going now.
+He could feel it, that familiar hollow ache in the air, that sense of something being slowly eaten away.

 Behind him came Cinder, crashing through the undergrowth with the patience of winter, with the certainty of death.

 “Run, little rabbit!”
 The laughter was sharp as ice breaking.
 “Run and know that I follow!”

 The forest deepened.
 Trees spiraled toward a sky that had forgotten what color meant, their trunks thick as houses, their roots writhing like serpents frozen mid-strike.
-This was not the Fae he remembered.
-This was older.
-Colder.
-Strange in ways that made his teeth ache.

-When he could run no more, when his legs trembled and his breath came in knives, Kvothe stopped.
+The air grew thinner, harder to breathe, as if it too was being consumed.
+This was not just the Fae.
+This was where the Whispering Quarter touched it, where forgetting bled between worlds like ink through water.

+When he reached the place he’d been seeking, Kvothe stopped.
+Ancient stones rose around him, weathered and worn, and he recognized them with a chill.
+These were cemetery stones, or had been once, before the Quarter had eaten their names.
+Just like in Renere.
+Just like where he’d found Trenati, hollow and lost.

 His hands found the shaed and pulled it around himself.
 Darkness embraced him like an old friend.
 The forest swallowed him whole.

 Cinder stumbled into the clearing moments later.
 Blood made him clumsy.
 Rage made him careless.
 His blade hung loose at his side, and his breath came in ragged gasps.
 “Where are you, rabbit?
 Where do you hide?”